galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

     - erasmusplus
 level: Introductory

-subtopic: analyse
+subtopic: next-steps
 ---

 # Introduction
 {:.no_toc}

-Scientific analyses often consist of a number of tools that run one after the other, to go from raw data to biological insight.
+Scientific analyses often consist of a number of tools that run one after the other, in order to go from the raw data to scientific insight.
 Between these specialized tools, simple data manipulation steps are often needed as a kind of "glue" between tools.
 For example, the output of tool A may produce a file that contains all the information needed as input for tool B, but tool B expects the columns in a different order.
-Or in genomic data analysis, some tools expect chromosome X to be listed as 'chrX', and others simply as 'X'.
+Or in genomic data analysis, some tools expect chromosome X to be listed as `chrX`, while others simply expect `X`.
 In these situations, extra data manipulation steps are needed to prepare files for input to analysis tools.

 Galaxy has a large collection of tools to perform such basic data manipulation tasks, and becoming familiar with these operations will allow to perform your analysis more easily in Galaxy (and outside).

-In this tutorial, we will use a file with historical data about the Olympics, to familiarize you with a large number of the most important data manipulation tools.
-Much like the Olympics, there are many different disciplines (types of operations), and for each operation there are often multiple techniques (tools) to accomplish the goal.
-We will show you many of these commenly needed data manipulation operations, and some examples of how to perform them in Galaxy.
-We also provide many exercises so that you can train your skills and become a data manipulation Olympian!

 > ### Agenda